 ...
 I have one.
 It is oval.
 It measures approximately 13.35-13.60 MM x

 16.35 MM.
 It is bright orange.
 It is undrilled.
 It is worth about

 $110,000.00.
 In my humble opinion ... a good place to store this pearl

 So now go ... take a look.
 Enjoy.
 A thing of beauty is a joy in

 For those of you who are new to this thing called Tidbits...may I

-direct you to my home page at where you will scroll down the left side menu till you get to the area that says Current Tidbits ... and you will see represented on our pages a rare necklace of the 19th century worn by men on their wedding day.
+direct you to my home page at where you will scroll down the left side menu till you get to the area that says Current Tidbits ... and you will see represented on our pages a rare Melo Pearl of exceptional beauty and value.
 And there ya have it.
 That's it for this week folks.
 Catch you all next week.
 Benjamin Mark